-So the first step to overcoming expat burnout is to do a serious investigation and get to the root of it.
+So the first step in overcoming expat burnout is to do a serious investigation and get to the root of it.

 FINDING A WAY OUT OF EXPAT BURNOUT

 Since there’s no way around this stage than straight through it, you should start with an audit of different areas of your life abroad.
 This in turn helps you determine what exactly is bringing you down and needs attention.

 Below I’ve shared an honest assessment of my expat life at the time of writing this blog post, based on five suggested categories in the audit checklist.

 It seems that I have plenty to be grateful for (5 being the highest rating), but there are clearly areas where I’m not too happy (1 being the lowest rating).

 After this step the workbook helps you dig deeper into specific problem areas to get to the root of what’s bothering you.